sharanmp/loosearticles/content/monsoon-trek/index.md

 After reaching up, you will have a glimpse of how heaven might look.
 There is a plateau on top covered with clouds and visibility is around 100 meters only.
 There are many ponds on the top and small waterfalls where you can take a dip.
 Although, I suggest against entering into ponds for safety reasons.

 There is no point in changing your clothes up on the top since it will be raining like from every direction.
-So change at Lonavala railway station waiting room.
+So change at Lonavala railway station while on the way back (there are waiting rooms here).
 From Bhaje, you will get autos to reach Malavli or Lonavala.
 From Lonavala, catch a train to reach your place.

-PS: We didn't see the flag mentioned above and simply went straight ahead for about 2-3 km!
-The road was terrible and we didn't realize it until the road started going downhill.
+PS: We didn't quite notice the flag mentioned above and simply went straight ahead for about 2-3 km!
+It was a mud trail, path was terrible and we didn't realize it until the we  started going downhill.
 It was adventurous though.
-We got to see different views of the hill and found many waterfalls.
+We got to see different views of the hill and found many waterfalls and streams along the way.
+We came across some abandoned house too.
+But we decided it was best if we didnt explore.

 Happy and safe trekking!